lGruenzweilHTL/UniConsole/README.md

 It is designed to be a free alternative with less features.

 ## Why?
-Can be used for debugging purposes in playmode.
-You can also use it as an Admin Console for running restricted commands.
+I needed an Admin Console for the Unity Scene View.

 ## Planned features
 - [ ] Optional parameter support